 The recruitment and hiring process is indeed time-consuming and expensive.
 According to SHRM, the projected cost of hiring a new employee can range from three to four times the salary of the position a company is hiring for.
 But recruitment marketing can help you save significantly.
 In fact, using social media alone as part of your strategy can provide up to 68% cost savings.
 Consequently, it will also allow you to reduce the time and other resources spent on sourcing new candidates as you will always have a pool of quality talents that can meet your future hiring needs.

-Effective Ways to Convert Candidates into Successful Hire
+Strategies to Convert Candidates into Successful Hire

 Attracting top talents to your open positions is only the beginning of the process.
 Encouraging them to apply and converting them into successful hires is another story – and can be the more challenging part.
 So, here are 6 effective ways to increase your chances of successfully turning the best candidates out there into one of your valuable employees.

-1. Show your unique employer value proposition (EVP)
+1. Show your unique Employer Value Proposition (EVP)

 An employer value proposition is the overall value and impact your company has on its workforce.
 It includes the perks and benefits you offer, how you treat your people, and other elements of your corporate culture.
 It may also involve accomplishments or customer testimonials that can help improve your reputation and emphasize what you are best known for.